Vshah21/Social-Media-Mern-Stack/README.md

-# Simple-Mern-Stack-Application
+# Social-Media-Mern-Stack-Application

-A Simple Mern-Stack-Application which allows the user to perform CRUD operations Features Include:
+A Social Media Mern-Stack-Application which allows the user to perform CRUD operations Features Include:
 Sign in, Sign up, Edit User, Authenticate User, Delete User